 These restaurants are generally considered family-friendly.
 Often, the menu features special dishes for children that are less "exotic" (by Japanese standards) and offer smaller portions.
 These country cuisines should be evaluated differently than Japanese restaurants, which are the subject of this article.

 What is a ramen-ya?

-Literally translated, a ramen-ya (らあめん屋) is a ramen dealer.
-Because the character 屋 (read: ya) means as much as store or store - just like in our company name SUSHIYA, here analogously for sushi.
+Literally translated, a ramen-ya (らあめん屋) is a ramen merchant.
+Because the character 屋 (read: ya) means as much as store or store - just like in our company name.
+SUSHIYA, here analog for sushi.

 Ramen refers to wheat noodles served in a broth with lots of toppings.

 What is now often translated as "Japanese noodle soup" has little to do with a noodle soup as we know it from German cuisine.
 Freshly prepared ramen has an intensely nutty, slightly sweet taste.
 But the real reason to eat ramen is the broth.